 The counterparty for swap #1 has an optional termination provision in which they will have the right, but not the obligation to terminate the swap transaction in whole on each day that the daily weighted average of the Municipal Swap Index for any immediately preceding rolling consecutive 180-day period within the exercise period is more than 7.0% per annum.
 The exercise period began on November 1, 2004 and is up to, but excluding, the termination date of May 1, 2018.
 The date on which the counterparty for swap #1 exercises its right to terminate the transaction is defined as the optional termination date.
-If the counterparty for swap #1 exercises its right to terminate the transaction, the University shall pay two business days after the optional termination date the fixed amount for the period from and including the last fixed rate payer payment date to but excluding the optional termination date, and the counterparty for swap #1 will pay two business days after the optional termination date the floating amount for the period from and including the last floating rate payer payment date to but excluding the optional termination date.
+If the counterparty for swap #1 exercises its right to terminate the transaction, the University shall pay two business days after the optional termination date the fixed amount for the period from and including the last fixed rate payer payment date to but excluding the optional termination date.
 Upon payment and receipt of these amounts, neither party shall have any further payment obligations related to this transaction.